CoreDNS is a DNS server that provides domain name resolution for Kubernetes clusters through chained plugins.

 bind | Default configuration | Host IP address listened by CoreDNS.
 Retain the default value {$POD_IP}.
 For details, see bind. |

 cache | Default configuration | Enables DNS cache.
 For details, see cache.
 If the add-on version is 1.25.10 or later, the servfail cache can be disabled.
 To disable the servfail cache, set configBlock to servfail 0.
-Otherwise, the unit of the servfail cache is second and cannot be omitted. |
+Otherwise, the unit for the servfail cache is second and cannot be omitted. |

 errors | Default configuration | Errors are logged to stdout.
 For details, see errors. |

-health | Default configuration | Health check for CoreDNS. {$POD_IP}:8080 is listened to.
-Retain the default setting.
+health | Default configuration | Health check for CoreDNS.
+It listens on {$POD_IP}:8080.
+Keep the default setting.
 Otherwise, the CoreDNS health check will fail and the add-on will restart repeatedly.
 For details, see health. |

-ready | Default configuration | Whether the backend server is ready to receive traffic. {$POD_IP}:8081 is listened to.
-If the backend server is not ready, CoreDNS will suspend DNS resolution until the backend server is ready.
+ready | Default configuration | Whether the backend server is ready to receive traffic.
+It listens on {$POD_IP}:8081.
+If the backend server is not ready, CoreDNS will suspend DNS resolution until the backend server becomes ready.
 For details, see ready. |

 kubernetes | Default configuration | CoreDNS Kubernetes plugin, which provides the service parsing capability in a cluster.
 For details, see kubernetes. |